 At Grade 2 level, your child's confidence in reading and writing should be growing.
-They will have a basic understanding of key concepts in both areas, such as grammar, and will be ready to take the next learning leap!
-Here are some of the main skills needed to master grammar at second-grade level:
+They'll have a basic understanding of key grammar concepts, and will be ready to take the next learning leap!

 Let’s take a look at some of these concepts in detail.